 Textron Inc. (TXT) Receives "Buy" Rating from Credit Suisse Group AG

-'s stock had its "buy" rating restated by stock analysts at Credit Suisse Group AG in a report released on Tuesday.
-They currently have a $50.00 target price on the stock.
+'s stock had its "buy" rating reiterated by investment analysts at Credit Suisse Group AG in a research report issued to clients and investors on Tuesday.
+They currently have a $50.00 price target on the stock.

 Comments